Strategic road safety plans

 Wellbeing for Schools

-The NSW Department of Education's Wellbeing Framework for Schools uses a strengths-based approach which enables schools to build on the individual strengths of students and positions them to succeed and thrive throughout life.
+The NSW Department of Education's Wellbeing Framework for Schools uses a strengths-based approach.
+This enables schools to build on the individual strengths of students and positions them to succeed and thrive throughout life.

 Thrive: Road safety education, driver education and training.